Yellowstone's Native Fish Recovery

 Certainly, other factors contributed to the collapse of the lake's native trout--the inasive char, while perhaps the biggest culprit, were likely helped by the impacts of a nasty whirling disease infection and the effects of a persistant drought in the early and mid-2000s.
 But they were the most obvious culprit--the one variable that could be approached head-on.

-To that end, Trout Unlimited volunteers all over America contributed almost $200,000 over the last three years to purchase telemetry equipment that today is used by National Park Service biologists to monitor the lake trout population in Yellowstone Lake.
+To that end, Trout Unlimited volunteers all over America contributed hundreds of thousands of dollars in recent years to purchase telemetry equipment that today is used by National Park Service biologists to monitor the lake trout population in Yellowstone Lake.
 Scientists are using the data collected by this equipment to determine where lake trout spawn in the blue-green waters of Yellowstone Lake, and how they move through the lake over the course of a year.
 And, they're sharing this data with NPS gillnetting crews, who spend their summers stretching nets across lake trout "highways in hopes of snaring the non-native predators and removing as many as possible from the lake.
 Additionally, commercial netting crews under contract with Park Service are using the data to net and kill thousand of invasive lakers every summer in hopes of giving the native cutthroats a fighting chance to rebound.
-Early indications are positive--it's possible the effort to remove lakers is starting pay dividends, with more native fish returning to Yellowstone Lake's tributaries to spawn in the spring.
+Early indications are positive.
+The effort to remove lakers is starting pay dividends, with more native fish returning to Yellowstone Lake's tributaries to spawn in the spring.

 But this is an ongoing battle.
 More equipment is needed, and more must be learned about the non-native lake trout so the Park Service and its netting crews can continue to remove and kill the predators in Yellowstone Lake and help the cutthroats return to stability.
 Donate to the project and help TU and Yellowstone National Park restore Yellowstone Lake's native trout, both for the benefit of the park's complex ecosystem, and for the benefit of today's anglers, and for generations of sportsmen and women to come.